 - It must be disclosed if any of the vehicle’s airbags are not operational or missing

-- If the vehicle requires repairs to engine, transmission or powertrain, subframe or suspension, computer equipment, electrical system, fuel system or air conditioning
+- If the vehicle requires repairs to the engine, transmission or powertrain, subframe or suspension, computer equipment, electrical system, fuel system, or air conditioning

 - The total distance drove